When organizations decide to implement ERP software

 Most Tier I ERP vendors are heavily investing in cloud technology, but functionality is still limited compared to many on-premise solutions.
 This doesn’t mean every organization should select an on-premise solution.
 In the future, your ERP vendor may stop developing or even supporting their on-premise products.
 At that point, you’ll have to transition to the cloud, which is more complex and time-consuming than vendors claim.

 While vendors are heavily investing in their cloud offerings and providing more robust functionality, the novelty of the cloud is still intimidating to many organizations.
 No one wants to be among the first to take the leap.
 They want a long list of references from companies of similar size and industry.
-Whether you’re evaluating SAP, Oracle or Microsoft Dynamics, their cloud implementation resume may be smaller than you expect.
+Whether you’re evaluating SAP or Oracle, their cloud implementation resume may be smaller than you expect.

 Software scalability refers to a system’s ability to handle an increasing amount of work and increasing number of users.
-SAP, Oracle and Microsoft Dynamics are built for large organizations with complex operations, but do you know which products and deployment models can continuously scale to support your growing business?
+SAP or Oracle are built for large organizations with complex operations, but do you know which products and deployment models can continuously scale to support your growing business?

 For example, if your customer base increases, the software should be able to handle an increasing number of users and transactions.
 It should continue to provide real-time data despite an increase in data volume.